Pablo A. Mitnik 📨

 Stata packages igesetci, igeset,

-The data files for running the examples in the help files will be copied into
+file for running the examples in the program’s help file gets copied to Stata’s

 2019 Stanford Center